xFallingDuskx/TapTap/README.md

 A game where users tap a button as fast as they can within 30 seconds.
 Scores can be recorded during the session (when the app is running).

 Based upon the [Passanger Counting](https://scrimba.com/learn/learnjavascript) app from Scrimba and modified.

-## Tasks
-- [x] Add basic 30 sec timer
-- [x] Add timer selections in 15, 30, 45, and 60 second intervals
-- [x] Play again functionality
-    - [x] Option to keep same user or change for next round
-- [ ] Large count down numbers when count = 3
-- [ ] Tell user they can no longer tap when round is over
-- [x] Give greet screen to ask for user input
-- [ ] Choose a color that fits monochrome theme
-    - [ ] Highlight the row (user round) with highest # of taps / lowest avg. with this color
-- [ ] Change app name to something better